codewars/docs/content/authoring/kata/create-first-kata.md

 The first three should be put into fixed tests.
 The fourth item should be put into random tests (see below).
 Ideally the last item would be in isolation, or covered by random tests.
 The last item is optional.

 Random test cases are test cases that cannot be predicted.
 Most kata have them (except for the really old ones) and they are usually in addition to some static tests.
-Using both static and random test cases with make it both easy for warriors to see what they are supposed to do, as well as make it impossible to write a solution that just pattern match the inputs (i.e return hard-coded outputs depending on a fixed set of inputs).
+Using both static and random test cases with make it both easy for users to see what they are supposed to do, as well as make it impossible to write a solution that just pattern match the inputs (i.e. return hard-coded outputs depending on a fixed set of inputs).
 Random tests are also good at finding edge cases.

 Remember: just like in real life, if we failed a test, we want to know: